Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Share this article:

-The awkwardness of being in the dentist’s chair is felt by everyone and becomes incredibly uncomfortable when you’re sitting there pregnant.
+Everyone feels the awkwardness of being in the dentist’s chair and becomes incredibly uncomfortable when you’re sitting there pregnant.

 Pregnancy in itself possesses many challenges and can be difficult for many people.